Return to the Combat OSR

 Part of the reason they fought was because this group of players wasn't my usual Mausritter table and weren't super accustomed to the style of play I expected.
 The other part of why they fought was because they had been hyped up by Tanhaji: The Unsung Warrior and Bajirao Mastani, where fighting is exciting and cinematic, and expected that same level of daring combat in Jangli.
 They very quickly realized that that was not the case, a character died, and we ended early to discuss their expectations, my expectations, and where we went wrong.

 In that discussion, I realized a few things about my game.
 First, that although I love OSR's focus on emergent narrative, player choice, and the primacy of the setting, the modern idea of old-school play discourages combat in a way that doesn't line up with the inspirations of my game.
 I didn't necessarily want careless, cinematic violence like Tanhaji, but I also didn't want hesitant characters who tried to solve every problem with diplomacy and trickery.
-The shiledar (both historically and in stories) are bold and cunning warriors.
+The shiledar (at least in stories) were bold and cunning warriors.
 In play, I want my characters to get into dangerous fights often, but be able to live if they play their cards right.
 Combat should be war, yes, but it should also be winnable, and the characters need to want to get into fights and be able to win them.

 I also realized that this was something that I wanted out of combat in my usual OSR games too.
 I just want more combat overall.
 That doesn't mean combat is no longer war, or that combat is no longer deadly - it just means that combat is incentivized, fun, and winnable.
 Combat is not the fail-state, it's a focal point of the game.